mozilla-ai/lm-buddy/README.md

 The `pyproject.toml` file defines dependency groups for the logical job types in the package.
 Individual package dependency groups can be installed by running `poetry install --with <group1> <group2>` or `poetry install --only <group>`.

+See the [contributing](CONTRIBUTING.md) guide for more information on development workflows.

 ### Python version